 You can apply if your annual taxable turnover (not including VAT) will be £150,000 or less, and your annual total turnover (including VAT) will be £187,500 or less.

-You should note that, since April 2017, companies which fit the new definition of a ‘limited company trader’ (low expenses) have to use a punitive 16.5% fixed percentage when using the scheme, which has removed the tax benefit of joining the scheme for a large number of small companies.
+Companies which fit the definition of a ‘limited company trader’ (low expenses) have to use a punitive 16.5% fixed percentage when using the scheme, which has removed the tax benefit of joining the scheme for a large number of small companies.

 Read our in-depth guide to the flat rate VAT scheme.